Heavy metal subculture: Gestures and movements

 At concerts, in place of typical dancing, metal fans are more likely to mosh and headbang (a movement in which the head is shaken up and down in time with the music).

 Fans in the heavy metal subculture often make the corna hand gesture formed by a fist with the index and little fingers extended.
-Also known as the "devil’s horns," the "metal fist," and other similar descriptors, the gesture was popularized by heavy metal vocalists Ronnie James Dio and Ozzy Osbourne.
+Also known as the "devil's horns," the "metal fist," and other similar descriptors, the gesture was invented by heavy metal vocalist Ronnie James Dio.

 Alcohol and drug use

 The heavy metal scene is associated with alcohol and drug use.

-While there are heavy metal songs which celebrate alcohol or drug use (e.g., "Sweet Leaf" by Black Sabbath, which is about marijuana), there are many songs which warn about the dangers of alcohol and drug abuse and addiction.
+While there are heavy metal songs which celebrate alcohol or drug use (e.g., "Sweet Leaf" by Black Sabbath, which is about cannabis), there are many songs which warn about the dangers of alcohol and drug abuse and addiction.
 "Master of Puppets" by Metallica (which is about how drug abusers can end up being controlled by the drugs they use) and "Beyond the Realms of Death" by Judas Priest are two examples of songs that warn about such dangers.

-Intolerance to other music

-On a 1985 edition of Australian music television show Countdown, music critic Molly Meldrum spoke about intolerance to other music within the subculture, observing "sections who just love heavy metal, and they actually don't like anything else."
-Queen frontman Freddie Mercury, a guest on the program, readily concurred with Meldrum's view, and opined that his comments were "very true".
-Directly addressing the resistance to alternate genres seen among certain heavy metal fans, Mercury asserted: "that's their problem".

-Interviewed in 2011, Sepultura frontman Derrick Green said: "I find that a lot of people can be very closed minded – they want to listen to metal and nothing else, but I'm not like that.
-I like doing metal music and having a heavy style, but I don't like to put myself in such a box and be trapped in it."
-Also that year, Anthrax drummer Charlie Benante admitted that hardened members of the heavy metal subculture "are not the most open-minded people when it comes to music."
+Perceived intolerance to non-metal musical styles

+Music critic Molly Meldrum noted sections of the heavy metal subculture who almost exclusively listen to heavy metal music.
+Queen frontman Freddie Mercury concurred with Meldrum's view, expressing pity for them.